 Wells Cathedral Archangel Michael Pilgrimage

-Walk with Guy from Wells Cathedral to Worminster Down (where a dragon lives) to Michael's Wood and Dinder Church of Archangel Michael
+Walk with Guy from the cathedral city of Wells, then to Worminster Down (where a dragon lives), Michael's Wood and finally Dinder Church of Archangel Michael to celebrate its patronal festival.

 This is a 'Bring your own Beliefs' pilgrimage, and will include: